On this page:

 Eligibility for hearing aid assessment and fitting

-To be eligible for hearing aids assessments and fittings through CCDHB, adults must be 16 years of age or older, and NOT qualify for funding for hearing aids through ACC or Veteran's Affairs.
+To be eligible for hearing aid assessments and fittings through Capital and Coast Audiology department, adults must be 16 years of age or older and NOT qualify for funding for hearing aids through ACC or Veteran’s Affairs.

 Our team